angelonazzaro/NotificationJS/README.md

 ## Features

--Define the lifetime of the toast
+- Define the lifetime of the toast
--Super customizable (styles, icons, type)
+- Super customizable (styles, icons, type)
--Pause toast when the window loses focus
+- Pause toast when the window loses focus
--Pause toast when the user hovers over it
+- Pause toast when the user hovers over it
--Has ```onClose``` hook
+- Has ```onClose``` hook
--Dark mode
+- Dark mode
--Define your animation
+- Define your animation
--Much more :D
+- Much more :D

 ## Contributing